-Goal of the PPR program

-DHS seeks to reduce PPRs in the Wisconsin Medicaid Program.
-Excess readmission chains relative to benchmarks suggest an opportunity to improve patient outcomes and to reduce costs through better discharge planning, better coordination of care across sites of service, and/or other improvements in the delivery of care.
+DHS developed the PPR Withhold program to encourage the reduction of preventable hospital readmissions following an initial admission of members receiving fee-for-service (FFS) Wisconsin Medicaid services.
+The presence of such excess readmission chains relative to the statewide benchmark indicates there is an opportunity to improve patient outcomes and to reduce costs through better discharge planning, better coordination of care across sites of service, and other improvements in the delivery of care.